Pravesh-Jamgade/rrt-console/README.md

 5. Call run() method using RRTMain object
 6. Call save() methos using RRTMain object.
-7. Path.txt and Obstacles.txt will be generated, containing x,y co-ordinate's.
+7. Path.txt and Obstacles.txt will be generated, containing x,y co-ordinate's

 Plot Result:
+EDIT:
+1. compile and run main.cpp.

-1. run plotter/Plotter.py - requires "Path.txt", "Obstacles.txt" and less important "Branch.txt" file in plotter folder
+#1. run plotter/Plotter.py - requires "Path.txt", "Obstacles.txt" and less important "Branch.txt" file in plotter folder
-2. provide 'y' or 'n' to plot include "Branch.txt" -- prefer 'n', whole scrren will become cloudy with other not traced points
+2. python plotter will ask for whether to plot "Branch.txt", provide 'y' or 'n'  -- prefer 'n', as sometimes iterations are large whole scrren will become cloudy with other not traced points.
+For small number of iterations it's okay.

 ![](https://github.com/Pravesh-Jamgade/rrt-console/blob/master/img/Screenshot%20from%202020-03-26%2018-46-55.png)
 ![](https://github.com/Pravesh-Jamgade/rrt-console/blob/master/img/Screenshot%20from%202020-04-01%2021-46-31.png)